andreidobrinski/blog/content/blog/implementing-an-audio-waveform-with-react-hooks-and-wavesurferjs/index.md

 ---
 title: Implementing an Audio Waveform with React Hooks and Wavesurfer.js
 date: '2020-10-17'
-description: Keeping your dependencies up to date
+description: Building a waveform to play an mp3 file
 ---

 ## What are we building?